 What should I do if the supplier overcharges on the invoice?

-Compare the invoice to the original Purchase Order to verify discrepancies.
+Compare the invoice to the original purchase order to verify discrepancies.
 If the supplier has overcharged, contact them immediately with the PO details and request a corrected invoice before making payment.

 -

-Can a Purchase Order be canceled?
+Can a purchase order be canceled?

 Yes, a PO can usually be canceled before fulfillment, but it depends on the supplier's cancellation policies.
 Some may allow cancellations without penalty, while others might charge a fee for processing or materials.